 - Sign up for the Apple Developer Connection.

 It doesn’t matter whether you plan on selling your app or not – either way, registering at Apple Developer Connection would always be a good idea.
 This way you’ll be able to register your iOS devices, making them able to run test apps.
-You’ll also have an access to all the support materials.
+You’ll also have access to all the support materials on iPhone Program.

-The access if free.
-However, if you want to sell your apps in the future, you need to sign up for an Apple Developer Membership that cost $99 per year at the moment.
+Access is free.
+However, if you want to sell your apps in the future, you need to sign up for an Apple Developer Membership that cost $99 per year at the moment on iPhone Program.

 - Build up your skills.